Does everyone experience buyer’s remorse, or is it just me? 🏠 FIRST HOME QUESTIONS 🤷

 - Why is the laundry leaking?

-And then, kind of like your dad made a well-meaning suggestion, my mum commented on how busy the street was compared to our old place.
+And then, kind of like your dad made a well-meaning suggestion, someone commented on the work needed and questioned whether we would knock it down.
 This time, the remorse was VERY REAL.
-I also thought that I’d made a huge f***ing mistake.
+I questioned whether I’d made a huge mistake.

-I had to remind myself why we chose the space in the first place and to focus on the right details.
+I had to remind myself why we chose the house in the first place and to focus on the right details.
 Was a light switch that didn’t work going to stop me from living the lifestyle that I imagined in our new place?
-Was a few extra stairs really an issue or just an adjustment?
+We weren't afraid of hard work so a blank canvas in the yard was perfect for us to really make it our own.
+And we had plans to renovate and extend within a few years which would give us the extra space we needed inside.

 Remembering why we chose and bought our new place was the perspective we needed.
-The location was amazing, the opportunities that the zoning of the area allowed for extension was exciting and seeing our kids play on a trampoline that could fit in our new backyard reassured us that we had absolutely made the right decision.
+The location was amazing, we have reserve across the road and we're lucky to wake up surrounded by trees and barely seeing our neighbours.
+There's so much to do in the area for our active family - and all this reassured us that we had absolutely made the right decision.

 Here’s what I’d do when you’re feeling buyer’s remorse.
 Refocus with these three tips.